stepas-toliautas/enccs-instructor-training/content/lesson-development.md

 - **What are the main issues they are currently experiencing?**.

-Once you clarified your target audience, it is useful to create **learner personas**; that will help you during the development process by providing concrete examples of potential learners showing up at your workshops.
-For each **learner personas**, try to think of what is **useful to them**: What do they **need** to remember/understand/apply/analyze/evaluate/create (see Bloom's taxonomy below).
+Once you clarified your target audience, it is useful to create **learner personas**.
+This will help you during the development process by providing concrete examples of potential learners showing up at your workshops.

+- For each **learner persona**, try to think of what is **useful to them**.
+- What do they **need** to remember/understand/apply/analyze/evaluate/create (see Bloom's taxonomy below).
-Asking and answering to these questions will allow you to define the background knowledge (starting points) and goals (end points) of your learners.
-Then, you create a sequence of exercises which test incrementally progressing tasks and acquisition of the new skills (from starting to end points).
+- Then, you create a sequence of exercises which test incrementally progressing tasks and acquisition of the new skills.
-- Then, you write the minimum amount of material to teach the gap between exercises.
+- Finally, you write material to teach the gap between exercises.

 ### Using Bloom's Taxonomy to write effective learning objectives

 [Bloom's Taxonomy](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/) is a framework for thinking about learning that breaks progress down into discrete, hierarchical steps.
 While many ideas have come and gone in education, Bloom's has remained a useful tool for educators, in particular because the hierarchy seems to be reasonably valid: outcomes at the top of the hierarchy cannot be achieved without mastery of outcomes at the bottom.
-In the long term, everybody wants to be at the top.
-However, in aiming to meet learners where they are, we also need to be mindful about helping them to ["grow a level,"](https://software-carpentry.org/blog/2018/03/tractenberg-summary.html) helping them to recognize when they have achieved that growth, and guiding them to look ahead to where we might not be able to take them.

 ![Bloom's Taxonomy](https://carpentries.github.io/instructor-training/fig/Blooms.png)